Skip to content

 Fans at an LFC match (Image Source: This is Anfield)

-Scott went on to become the club’s longest-serving player (1912-1934).
+Scott became the club’s longest-serving player (1912-1934).

-Other notable Irish figures to play for Liverpool are Ray Houghton; John Aldridge, Jim Beglin, Steve Staunton, Mark Kennedy and Robbie Keane.
+Other notable Irish figures to play for Liverpool are Ray Houghton, John Aldridge, Jim Beglin, Steve Staunton, Mark Kennedy and Robbie Keane.

 From Coleraine to Cork and Belfast to Ballyshannon, they all carry the same hopes and aspirations that their club can win football’s ultimate prize: the UEFA Champions League, which they have won an English record of 6 times.